aneylon/All-the-JS/functions/README.md

 ## Invocation
 () invokes a function.
+Using () to invoke a function right after it is defined.

 ## Return
 If a return value is not specified then the function returns undefined.